 - Ways we inform parents about how their child is being supported

-Learning Journeys are available to parents at all times and communication about learning and development occurs daily via feedback between practitioners and parents.
+We use Tapestry, an online learning journeys which is available to parents at all times.
+We rcommunicated about learning and development daily via feedback between practitioners and parents.
 Communication diaries are used to support continuity between home, nursery and other settings where needed.
 When we feel that children may need that little extra support e.g. language development, we meet with parents to discuss it and decide together how to support their child.
 Should they need some support from an external agency, for example: a referral to the Early Years Inclusion Team or Speech and Language Therapist, we discuss this with parents and seek their permission.

 - Our complaints policy

 We value feedback from parents and if they believe that we can do something more effectively, we want to know.
 Our complaints policy is on display and complaints are taken very seriously with any actions or outcomes shared with the complainant.
 Where possible this will be dealt with face to face.